 Therefore, it’s the responsibility of your website developer to provide ongoing maintenance & support to you if you need this additional service.

-Of course, you must also put some time into the testing of your website, but primarily it’s the responsibility of your WordPress developer to do the initial testing of your website before making it live.
+Of course, you must also put some time into the testing of your website, but primarily it’s the responsibility of your WordPress designer to do the initial testing of your website before making it live.

 Below are a few things that your WordPress developer must check your website for: